Several clients have asked me to set up Project Management solutions in SharePoint. I am, after all, “the SharePoint guy with PMP training”.

 Think Practical over PMP

-Use Lists rather than Documents
+Use Lists rather than documents

-Often we create Excel sheets or Word documents to track project tasks, contacts, etc. Don’t forget SharePoint has standard Lists for Tasks, Calendars, Issues, and Contacts (see below).
+Often we create Excel sheets or Word document to track project tasks, contacts, etc. Don’t forget SharePoint has standard Lists for Tasks, Calendars, Issues, and Contacts (see below).
 And Wikis are so easy to use once you get your head around them.